Janda95/IPSubnet-Andriod/README.md

 ## Disclaimer

-Current Version is not on app store and is currently a work in progress for personal use.
-If you would like to download and modify this code for personal use then feel free!
-This is a personal project for my father who requested an application for a subnet calculator drawing inspiration from a web application that does something similar.
+The current version is not on yet on the Google Play app store, and is currently a work in progress, for personal use.
+If you would like to download and modify this code for personal use, then feel free to fork!
+PRs are welcome.

+This is a personal project for my father, who requested an application for a mobile subnet calculator, drawing inspiration from the [Visual Subnet Calculator](http://www.davidc.net/sites/default/subnets/subnets.htm) web application.

 ## Development environment